rpcope1/PyDNS/README.md

 # PyDNS
-A Python based DNS server
+A Python based DNS server, designed for decent performance and convenience for small and medium network applications.